Community Recreation and Sport Facilities Program

 • An organisation that has overdue ORSR grant acquittals as at the closing date of the applications.
 However, applications may be considered by the Funding Assessment Committee if these overdue ORSR acquittals have been submitted prior to the first day of the assessment conducted by the Funding Assessment Committee.

-All projects must be located within South Australia and evidence permission from the landowner (where the project is located).
-For projects located at a school, the applicant must provide evidence that the project will be used by clubs and the local community outside of school hours and evidence that it is contributing significant financial resources towards the project.
-Applicants should demonstrate how their project will achieve program objectives.
-Examples of eligible projects may include:
+All projects must evidence permission from the landowner (where the project is located).
+For projects located at a school, the applicant must provide evidence that the project will be used by clubs and the local community outside of school hours.

 • Construction or upgrade of an active recreation and sport facility or multi-use sports hub.
 Some examples of this include: